sourcegraph/handbook/content/product/roles/interviews/pm_rfc_project.md

 ## What we want to measure

-Will the candiate be successful in our all-remote environment in which the majority of communication happens in written form (Slack messages, [RFCs](https://about.sourcegraph.com/handbook/communication/rfcs), GitHub issues, pull request and commit messages).
+Will the candidate be successful in our all-remote environment in which the majority of communication happens in written form (Slack messages, [RFCs](https://about.sourcegraph.com/handbook/communication/rfcs), GitHub issues, pull request and commit messages).

 - Is the candidate able to see and communicate the big picture in an inspiring way?
 - Can they identify a real problem?